ElPsyKurisu/piec/src/piec/drivers/outline/outline.md

 parent_classes = ______
 attached_files = ______

 You are tasked with creating an instrument specific python driver for the package piec according to the following syntax.
-Inside the piec package (which is attached) Please note under the drivers subpackage there exists an outline split into 4 Levels.
+Inside the piec package (which is attached) please note that under the drivers subpackage there exists an outline split into 4 Levels.
 Read and understand the outline.md file to get the gist of how the package should operate.
 We are operating in the Level_4 regime in this symbolic representation.
-Please check existing drivers for the import syntax from the outline (e.g.) piec.drivers.Keysight k_81150a.py to import the relevant parent classes.
-Our driver has two main parts and the workflow should go as follows:
+Please check existing drivers for the import syntax from the outline (e.g.) piec.drivers.Keysight k_81150a.py to import the relevant parent classes. (e.g. if we wish to import the awg from the outline we would write from ..outline.Level_1.Level_2.Level_3.awg import Awg) Our driver has two main parts and the workflow should go as follows:

 Part 1: For every parent class functionality we should explicitly overwrite the functions according to the given manual in the attached_files with the exception of Level_1 classes (e.g. scpi.py).
 We do not want to use ANY text comments using # and instead should rely on a robust docstring in the given psuedo_code: